Small ceramic plate in a dream with a fresh herb sprig beside a glass of water and a wildflower

 Such dreams come in periods when there is tension inside you between the wish to change something and the weariness of the harshness with which you approach yourself.

-If refusal comes easily to you — the rule is well integrated, but it’s worth checking from time to time whether it has become too strict.
-If refusal costs great tension — in reality you have too many simultaneous “not alloweds”; it’s worth sorting out which of them are truly yours, and which are imposed.
-If those around you are offended by your refusal — in real life your boundaries are sometimes felt as a reproach to others; it’s worth keeping the boundary but softening the tone.
-If you are proud of your steadfastness — useful but risky: from pride to harshness is one step.
-If you secretly pity yourself — this quiet pity is often more accurate than loud discipline; it’s worth listening to it.
+If those around you take offense at your refusal, in waking life your boundaries are sometimes felt as a reproach to others.
+Keep the boundary, but soften the tone.
+If you are proud of your steadfastness, that is useful but risky: from pride to harshness is one step.
+If you secretly pity yourself, that quiet pity is often more accurate than loud discipline.
+Listen to it.

-Ask yourself: “From which of my ‘not-alloweds’ am I now getting more suffering than benefit — and am I ready to carefully try setting it aside at least once?”
+Ask yourself: “From which of my ‘not alloweds’ am I now getting more suffering than benefit — and am I ready to carefully try setting it aside at least once?”

 Today, if the theme resonates, choose one of your strict rules and allow yourself, in a small dose, what it forbids.
 Without revolution, limited in time and amount.
 The Guardian recognizes such trials as dialogue, not revolt, and in the dreams that follow leads you away from abundant tables more gently.

 Astrological note: A dream of strict refusal often comes during Saturn’s transits through your 6th or 2nd house, during its aspects to Venus, and in periods when Pluto touches your Saturn.
 Capricorns, Virgos, and Taureans recognize this dream with particular accuracy.
-If Saturn is now touching your Venus — the Guardian is defending the rule, and the dream conveys this through a table from which you turn away calmly, but with a faint inner shadow of doubt.
+If Saturn is now touching your Venus, the Guardian is defending the rule, and the dream conveys this through a table from which you turn away calmly, but with a faint inner shadow of doubt.

-You Break the Diet
+You break the diet

-If there is no malice in the break — your “I have the right” is mature; it’s worth hearing it beyond the dream.
-If you eat deliberately out of spite — in reality you have anger at those whose rules you are carrying out; it’s worth naming them rather than expressing everything through food.
-If shame follows the break — the familiar bond of “transgressed — punished”; it’s worth gently exchanging it for “transgressed — understood what mattered to me.”
-If you eat and cry — your break is tied to a deep feeling; food here replaces real tears for another reason.
-If after the break you calmly return to life — the inner Rebel is maturing; it’s worth respecting this maturity.
+If shame follows the break, that is the familiar bond of “transgressed — punished.”
+Gently exchange it for “transgressed — understood what mattered to me.”
+If you eat and cry, your break is tied to a deep feeling; the food here replaces real tears for another reason.
+If after the break you calmly return to life, the inner Rebel is maturing.
+Respect that maturity.
 Stated as the act rather than the violated frame, this is eating what is forbidden by a rule.

 Ask yourself: “Against which restriction am I truly rebelling right now — and can I arrange a legal, respectful ‘review of the rules’ rather than a break?”